Avinash1027/Avinash1027/README.md

 🎗️ Goals: Develop impactful projects that combine Machine Learning and MLOps, participate in hackathons,contribute to open-source communities, and learn to deploy and manage ML projects.

-📚 Interests: Frontend Development, Machine Learning, Data Analysis, MLOps and AI Engineering.
+📚 Interests: Machine Learning, Data Analysis, MLOps and AI Engineering.

 ---